Menomonee Falls Wisconsin Homepage

 Overview

-"Homeland safety and security starts at home, here in the Falls."
+"Homeland safety and security start at home, here in the Falls."

 The local Neighborhood Watch Program is a citizen-based partnership between Village residents and police officers.
 With some informal training and increased awareness, citizens can serve as the "eyes and ears" of public safety in Menomonee Falls.